dragonfly-science/seabirds.net/README.markdown

-# Website for seabirds.net

-Seabirds.net is the website of the World Seabird Union, an umbrella organisation that supports smaller seabird research organisations.
+Seabirds.net is the website of the World Seabird Union, an umbrella organisation focused on seabird research.
 They require a website to disseminate information, manage membership, and to communicate with their members.

-# Content
+# Components

 ## Static content

 Allow for pages with static content (text, images, etc.), arranged in a navigation hierarchy.
-Static will be edited using the markdown syntax.
+Static text will be edited using the markdown syntax.
 This format is chosen as it makes it more difficult to produce syntactically incorrect html, and it discourages the use of complex formatting that will break the look of the web site.
 Extensions to the markdown are included, in particular